lumeland/lume.land/docs/configuration/config-file.md

 export default site;
 ```

-The `lume()` function create a new instance of Lume, used to build your site.
+The `lume()` function creates a new instance of Lume and export it.
+This
-This function accepts an object with the following configuration values:
+function accepts an object with the following configuration values:

 ## Basic options

 ### src

-This is the directory of the sources of your site.
-All files needed to build
+This is the directory containing the source files of your site.
+All files needed
-your site must be here.
-Files and folders outside this directory won't be
+to build your site must be here.
+Files and folders outside this directory won't
-included in your site.
-It's relative to `cwd` and by default it's `.` (the same
+be included in your site.
+It's relative to `cwd` and by default it's `.` (the
-directory), but some people prefer to store the source files in a subfolder like
+same directory), but some people prefer to store the source files in a subfolder
-`src`.
+like `src`.

 ```ts
 const site = lume({